evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

 4. Add rotation for layers.
 5. Add all brushes.
 6. Add selector of custom color for text and brush.
-7. Add custom color for RangeSettingSelector.
-8. Refactoring of color frame for text layer.
+7. Refactoring of color frame for text layer.
-9. Resizing window
+8. Resizing window
-10. Refactoring of StickersTab class (remove emoticonsDropdown)
+9. Refactoring of StickersTab class (remove emoticonsDropdown)